-This post was written by Gaia Cloutier, Archives Textual Processing Intern and Simmons College graduate student in Library and Information Science and History.
+by Gaia Cloutier, Archives Processing Intern and Graduate Student, Simmons College GSLIS, Archives Management and History

 We are pleased to announce the processing of the Gerald J. Steinberg Personal Papers.
 Although the collection has been considered open for quite some time, research use of this material was hindered by the lack of a detailed collection guide.
 The Steinberg Papers have now been arranged for improved access and preserved for long-term storage.

 Dr. Gerald J. Steinberg was a collector of Kennedy family memorabilia and was particularly interested in memorials honoring John F. Kennedy.
 His papers contain his personal collection of printed materials and over 2,200 photographs related to John F. Kennedy memorials.
 The geographic scope and number of memorials in the collection uniquely illustrates the extent and variety of worldwide responses to the death of President Kennedy.